Tips for Intervention

 • Think prevention.
 Although no one can predict every possible opportunity for disaster, many problems can be avoided by taking the time to anticipate what you and your students will need, considering any possibility for misunderstandings or difficulties and setting very specific limits ahead of time.

 • When something comes up, try to isolate what’s bothering you.
-Are you reacting to a personality trait or value conflict, or is the student’s behavior actually interfering with the teaching or learning process?
+Are you reacting to a personality trait, attitude, or value conflict, or is the student’s behavior actually interfering with the teaching or learning process?

 • Attack the problem, not the person.
 Mentally separate the student from the behavior.
 It’s the interruption that’s annoying—not the student.